 ATG’s salad book – delicious recipes from our Escorted trip picnics

 We are always looking for worthwhile projects to invest in.
 Please let us know if you are inspired by something that could be a potential conservation and/or sustainable development project, in an area we visit and which might benefit from the Trust’s support.
-Please contact Jessica Jenkins by telephone: (44) 01865 315613; or by e-mail: firstname.lastname@example.org.
+Please contact Jessica Jenkins by e-mail: firstname.lastname@example.org.

 The Trustees would like to thank all ATG clients who have participated in ATG Saturday Walks and who have purchased copies of the ‘Table of Moveable Feasts’ (proceeds of both go to the Trust); and would like to thank again all clients who, very generously, have made direct donations to the Trust.
 Your generosity allows the Trust to support worthwhile heritage and restoration projects, and the local communities to whom the projects mean so much.